AbhishekPednekar84/personal-blog-site/content/git-rebase.md

  create mode 100644 image.jpg
 ```

 So at this point, we have two commits in the *new-feature* branch that do not exist in master.
-This is what our commit tree looks like at the moment.
+This is what our commits look like at the moment.

            O-------O new-feature
            |
            |
            O master

 Now, let's say someone on our team added a new commit to the *remote master* branch which we then pulled into our *local master*.
-So now, the tree would look something like this.
 In our example, let's say a .py file was added as part of the new commit in the *master* branch.
+So now, our commits would look something like this.

            O------O new-feature
            |